 The faculty is the key to the quality of the engineering program.
-All faculty members in this college hold advanced engineering degrees, and most hold Ph.D. degrees.
-A number of faculty members have received recognition in publications including Who's Who in America, Who's Who in the West, Who's Who in Engineering, and American Men and Women of Science.
+All faculty members in this college hold advanced engineering degrees and all but four hold Ph.D. degrees.
+Recognition in such publications as Who's Who in America, Who's Who in the West, Who's Who in Engineering, and American Men and Women of Science is common.